-6. Lead
+6 Lead

 Sleepy Eye Public Schools, as part of the District's Health and Safety Program, has collected water samples from all fixtures used for drinking and/or cooking.
 Samples are taken and analyzed for lead content by a MDH certified laboratory every 5 years.
-Samples were last collected Timothy Harbo of Harbo Consulting Agency and analyzed by Minnesota Valley Testing Laboratories(MVTL).
+Samples were last collected on 3/22/24 by Timothy Harbo of Harbo Consulting Agency and analyzed by Minnesota Valley Testing Laboratories (MVTL).
+Taps came back above the action level of 5 ug/L: Ag Hall drinking fountain (8.95 ug/L), Sink in 105 (18.3 ug/L), Sink in 129 (86.4 ug/L), drinking fountain by 135 rt (6.9 ug/L), Sink in Home Ec Kitchen 5 (6.10 ug/L), Sink in Home Ec Kitchen 6 (20.0 ug/L), Sink in Home Ec Kitchen 7 (8.78 ug/L), and sink in Library (11.8 ug/L).
+Sinks in 129 and 105 were not being used for drinking water or food preparation however, but solely as handwashing sinks.
+Sign were posted in each location to ensure they continue to be used for only non-drinking purposes and drinking fountains that tested high have been taken out of service permanently.
+Faucet hardware and plumbing will be replaced in the 3 sinks in the home ec room and library and retesting will be done.
 Results are available for review at the District office.
 Sleepy Eye Public School is making every effort to eliminate or reduce building occupant's exposure to lead through the drinking water.
 If you have any questions or concerns regarding this issue, you may contact Tim Harbo, 507-351-5495.